• Primary Program Solutions Productization

 Biography

-Nourah is a research associate in the Transport and Infrastructure program.
+Nourah is a manager in the Solutions Productization program.
 Her work focuses on geospatial analysis and modeling.
 Nourah was previously in KAPSARC’s Policy and Decision Science program, where she was part of the KAPSARC Toolkit for Behavioral Analysis (KTAB) development team.
 She holds a B.S. in Computer Science from Prince Sultan University.

 Publications